viirtus/queue-over-http/Readme.md

 Updating consumers inflight are not supported yet.
 For updating topics for consumer or subscription method config you must unsubscribe first and subscribe again with new values.

+## HTTP-message format

+Each message dispatched over HTTP contains next standard headers:
+- `QOH-Broker` - `string` - broker name from which message came
+- `QOH-Consumer` - `string` - consumer identification in form of "${consumer.id}_${consumer.group.id}".
+- `QOH-Topic` - `string` - topic name from witch message came.
+- `QOH-Partition` - `string` - partition of topic, if applicable.
+- `QOH-Message-Key` - `string` - partition message key, if applicable.
+- `User-Agent` - `string` - always like `Queue-Over-Http`

+In depends on selected HTTP-method (`Consumer.subscriptionMethod.method`), message can be dispatched in request body (for POST, PUT, PATCH, DELETE) requests, or as a query string parameter.
+ Parameter name is define by `Consumer.subscriptionMethod.queryParamKey` which is `message` by default.

+Any additional headers can be specified in `Consumer.subscriptionMethod.additionalHeaders`.
+These headers are included in each HTTP-request for consumer.
+ For example, you can specify `Content-Type: application/json` or any others.

 ## Configuration

 All application configuration is done by `application.yml` file.